Project-HAMi/HAMi/docs/config.md

 # Config

-In the deployments folder, you can customize your vGPU support by modifying the following keys `devicePlugin.extraArgs` in `values.yaml` file:
+In the charts folder, you can customize your vGPU support by modifying the following keys `devicePlugin.extraArgs` in `values.yaml` file:

 * `device-memory-scaling:`
   Float type, by default: 1.
 The ratio for NVIDIA device memory scaling, can be greater than 1 (enable virtual device memory, experimental feature).
 For NVIDIA GPU with *M* memory, if we set `device-memory-scaling` argument to *S*, vGPUs splitted by this GPU will totally get `S * M` memory in Kubernetes with our device plugin.